Debt help is readily available, as long as you know where to look for assistance.

 Usually, you’ll do this with a balance transfer credit card that charges no interest during the first year or so that you have it.

-That’s because you’ll start accruing interest on your balance at the end of that introductory period, which means that after that point, this strategy won’t save you money.
+That’s because you’ll start accruing interest on your balance at the end of that introductory period, which means that after that point, this strategy won’t really save you money.

 Best Low-Interest Credit Cards